How Arduino builds a sketch?

 Board and package identification

 In embedded software development, the compilation process is always target-dependent.
-Each hardware architecture — such as ARM or AVR — requires its own dedicated toolchain.
-That’s why the first lines in Output are identifying the board.
+Each hardware architecture — such as ARM or AVR — requires its own dedicated cross-compilation toolchain.
+In addition, the appropriate version of the hardware libraries must be selected and linked.
+Therefore, the target board must be identified before the build begins.

 This board identity is called FQBN (Fully Qualified Board Name) and looks as follows: